Webtrends Tracking Code

-This article is based on UK law as at 1st April 2007, unless otherwise stated.
+This guide is based on UK law as at 1st February 2010, unless otherwise stated.
+It is part of a series on the FSA and Securities Regulation.

 A person will be guilty of market manipulation if they commit any act or engage in any conduct that creates a false or misleading impression as to the market in any investments, or their price or value, and they do it with the intention of: